Highland Hospital’s Patient Tower Project

 What’s the current status of the Tower Project?

 Following the approval of the Building Permit Application, work was scheduled to begin in the spring of 2020.
 Due to the COVID-19 pandemic, construction was delayed while our hospital prepared for a possible drastic increase in patients.
-Now that more is known about the COVID-19 virus and how our community can prevent transmissions, we’re getting ready for the future by continuing with construction starting in October 2020.
-Construction is now estimated to be finished at the end of 2023 as a result of this delayed start.
+Once more was known about the COVID-19 virus and how our community can prevent transmissions, we were able to restart construction starting in October 2020.
+Construction is now estimated to be finished in summer 2023.

 What is micropiling?